pinout-xyz/Pinout.xyz/README.md

 # About this project

-The contents of this GitHub repository are used to build http://pinout.xyz and its translated subdomains.
+The contents of this GitHub repository are used to build https://pinout.xyz and its translations, which are published as subdirectories such as https://pinout.xyz/de/.

 This project aims to build a consistent workflow behind the Pinout.xyz front-end, gather useful information about the Raspberry Pi GPIO interface and add-on boards, and invite board manufacturers to produce their own "overlay" files which describe which pins their Pi add-ons use.